rjdestigter/xstate-marionettist/README.md

 # XState Marionettist

-> Model based testing with [XState] + [Puppeteer] made easy
+> Model based testing with [XState] + [Puppeteer] or [Playwright] made easy

-The goal of this project is to define a simple configuration "language" allowing developers to create model based end-to-end tests for their applications using [Jest], [XState], and [Puppeteer].
+The goal of this project is to define a simple configuration "language" allowing developers to create model based end-to-end tests for their applications using [Jest], [XState], and [Puppeteer] or [Playwright].

 It abtracts away defining the test machine, creating it's model, and the architecture needed to communicate between intercepted network requests and the model.

-You should be somewhat familiar with [XState] but you don't necessarily need to be comfortable with [Puppeteer].
+You should be somewhat familiar with [XState] but you don't necessarily need to be comfortable with [Puppeteer] or [Playwright].

 The configuration is strictly typed using [io-ts]' `Decoder` API.